arranbrown99/arranbrown99.github.io/README.md

 Using VIRL in order to write a learning agent, an AI which can choose the best actions each week of a COVID-19 simulation.

-Various agents were implemented including Q-learning, and Q-learning with a neural network for parameter optimistion as well as policy search.
+Various agents were implemented including Q-learning, and Q-learning with a neural network for parameter optimisation as well as policy search.

 ![noisy](images/noisy.png)